GoogleCloudPlatform/cloud-deploy-tutorials/walkthroughs/cloud_deploy_private_targets_gke/cloud_deploy_private_targets_gke.md

 The command above references the delivery pipeline and the container images you created earlier in this tutorial.

+The next task is to confirm that the release was sucessfully created.

+To confirm the release, click **Next**.

+## Confirm the release

 To confirm your release has been created, run the following command:

 ```bash